NateBraniff/pibex/DEVGUIDE.md

 3. **Uploading to PyPI using Twine**
     PyPI is the repository where pip installs packages from.
 [Twine](https://twine.readthedocs.io/en/latest/) is the tool used to upload python packages to the repository.
-In order to update the NLoed package on PyPI the user must have the appropriate credentials (i.e. password or key).
+In order to update the pibex package on PyPI the user must have the appropriate credentials (i.e. password or key).
 PyPI also maintains a test repository for experimenting with the packaging process.
 The standard and test repo are completely indpendent and may not have the same packages or version and require seperate accounts.

-    * Upload NLoed to the PyPI Repository:
+    * Upload pibex to the PyPI Repository:
         ```sh
         twine upload dist/*
         ```
-    * (Optional) Upload NLoed to the PyPI Test Repository:
+    * (Optional) Upload pibex to the PyPI Test Repository:
         ```sh
         twine upload --repository testpypi dist/*
         ```
     * (Optional) Installing from the PyPI Test Repository:
         ```sh
-        pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple nloed
+        pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pibex
         ```
         (dependencies are install from the regular pip repo)